facebook/docusaurus/admin/publish.md

 If there are no errors, you can start preparing for the new release.

+**Note**: This step is also run by the CI setup on all pull requests ([exemple](https://github.com/facebook/docusaurus/pull/2954/checks?check_run_id=780871959))

-### 1. Update the v2 changelog
+### 4. Update the v2 changelog

+The changelog uses Github labels to classify each pull request.
+Use the Github interface to assign each newly merged pull request to a Github label starting with `tag:`, otherwise the PR won't appear in the changelog.

+The `tag:` label prefix is for PRs only.
+Other labels are not used by the changelog tool, and it's not necessary to assign such labels to issues, only PRs.

-Generate a GitHub auth token by going to https://github.com/settings/tokens.
+Generate a GitHub auth token by going to https://github.com/settings/tokens (the only permission needed is `public_repo`).
 Save the token somewhere for future reference.

-> Before running the command below, get all tags from the original repository by running `git fetch --tags`.
+Generate the changelog with:

 ```sh
 GITHUB_AUTH=<Your GitHub auth token> yarn changelog